There is a process of parenting a child with challenges.

 Around the same time, I began to gather lots and lots of information from the blogosphere, therapies, books, friends, and online forums.
 This stage was all about educating myself and building a supportive community around these parenting struggles.
+We’ve explored a variety of therapies and parent coaching over the year.
 I wanted knowledge and communication tactics for my back pocket.

 Around 5 years old, I experience an acceptance I didn’t anticipate.
 This is the “it is what it is” stage.
 I could either play the cards life handed me, or I could be miserable, unhappy, and closed in my relationship with my spouse, my kids, my extended family, and my friends.
 So, I chose to embrace his qualities as gifts.
 The challenges he faces day to day are difficult but the qualities that drive him to this behavior are what makes it unique and great.
 He is fiercely loyal, detail oriented, organized, and has executive functioning skills off the charts.
 His ability to read people’s emotions is undeniable.
 These qualities translate into an adult being able to make thoughtful decisions, to have conviction, and to advocate for himself.

 This stage is the fun one.
 After accepting the situation in the previous stage, I felt more confident than ever in parenting my son.
 Now, my goal is to train him on the FACT that his extreme qualities that bring obstacles to his daily life are the same qualities that will bring him success and happiness in life.
 Without acceptance of these qualities and celebration of these qualities, there is little chance of becoming a happy, well-adjusted adult.
 I will find ways to embrace his extreme qualities time and time again.

 In fact, I already have a set of “back pocket” responses when encountering one of these extreme qualities.
 Take the negative and turn it into a positive, the challenges into strength, and the obstacles to opportunities.

 I will share those ideas with you in the next post.